IdentityServer/IdentityServer4.WsFederation/README.md

 If you want to deviate from the global defaults (e.g. set a different token type or claim mapping) for a specific relying party, you can define a `RelyingParty` object that uses the same realm name as the client ID used above.

-The sample contains an in-memory relying party store that you can use to make these relying party specific settings available to the WS-Federation engine (using the `AddInMemoryRelyingParty` extension method).
+This sample contains an in-memory relying party store that you can use to make these relying party specific settings available to the WS-Federation engine (using the `AddInMemoryRelyingParty` extension method).
+Otherwise, if you want to use your own store, you will need an implementation of `IRelyingPartyStore`.

 ### Configuring IdentityServer
 This repo contains an extension method for the IdentityServer builder object to register all the necessary services in DI, e.g.: